 Measure Objective Population Employment fee-simple, small-lot subdivisions for townhouse ownership.

-With regard to accommodating the 2035 population and employment growth targets, the City has determined that ample land capacity for population and employment growth exists in and around Alderwood Mall.
-Properties in this area, predominantly zoned either PRC or PCD, are adequate in size to accommodate new construction.
-Most properties are improved with one-story buildings and surface parking.
-The Mall area is within the Lynnwood Regional Growth Center designated by VISION 2040.
-Currently, any properties in this area have an improvement value to land value ratio of approximately 1:1.
-With approval of Ordinance 3090 in 2014, the City Council repealed certain regulatory barriers to mixed-use development in the PRC and PCD zones.
-The City has determined that the vicinity of the Mall can accommodate the population and employment target increases (from 2025 to 2035 targets)-without changes to adopted policies or the Future Land Use Map.

-14 Finding LU-9.
-15

 Finding LU-8.

-The topography of the Lynnwood area is gently sloping with elevations ranging from 0 to 610 feet above mean sea level.
-Lund's Gulch, a stream channel for Lund's Gulch Stream, is a deep ravine with steep sidewalls.
-Environmentally-sensitive areas in Lynnwood include wetlands, streams, steep slopes, and some Puget Sound shoreline at the City's Waste Water Treatment Plant.

-19 Finding LU-10.
-Lynnwood is essentially a fully-developed community but a significant amount of new construction is expected to occur through redevelopment.
-Due to Lynnwood's strategic location at the juncture of I-5, I-405, SR-525 and (future) Lynnwood Link, the community is a principal retail and service center.
-Approximately one quarter of Lynnwood's land area is designated for commercial use.

-24 Finding LU-11.
-As calculated by the Washington State Office of Financial Management, Lynnwood's existing housing stock is as follows:
+With regard to accommodating the 2035 population at the City has determined that ample land capacity for growth exists in and around Alderwood Mall.
+Proper zoned either PRC or PCD, are adequate in size to acc Most properties are improved with one-story building Mall area is within the Lynnwood Regional Growth O 2040.
+Currently, any properties in this area have an in ratio of approximately 1:1.
+With approval of Ordinan Council repealed certain regulatory barriers to mixed and PCD zones.
+The City has determined that the vio accommodate the population and employment target targets)-without changes to adopted policies or the 2 population and e rties in this area, ommodate new gs and surface pa Center designate mprovement val nee 3090 in 2014 -use developmen cinity of the Mal increases (from employment predominantly construction. wrking.
+The d by VISION ue to land valu l, the City nt in the PRC l can 2025 to 2035 Finding LU-9.
+The topography of the Lynnwood area is gently slopi 0 to 610 feet above mean sea level.
+Lund's Gulch, a s Stream, is a deep ravine with steep sidewalls.
+Enviro Lynnwood include wetlands, streams, steep slopes, and at the City's Waste Water Treatment Plant. stream channel f or Lund's Gulo tive areas in Finding LU-10.
+Lynnwood is essentially a fully-developed communit new construction is expected to occur through redeve strategic location at the juncture of I-5, I-405, SR-522 the community is a principal retail and service center Lynnwood's land area is designated for commercial u blopment.
+Due to 5 and (future) Ly .
+Approximately o Lynnwood's nnwood Link, Finding LU-11.
+As calculated by the Washington State Office of Fina existing housing stock is as follows: uncial Managemo ent, Lynnwood Table I II-5 I ynnwood Housing Stock - 2 012

+Dwelling Type Dwellings Percent of Total

+Single family 7,662 51.2

+Two or more dwellings per parcel 6,749 45.1

+Mobile homes and special housing 556 3.7

+Total 14,967 100.0